 Afterward I listened as the hygienist showed my dad how to use special brushes to poke food from under his posts so his gums wouldn’t get inflamed again.
 That was part of the reason for his pain: he hadn’t been able to clean his teeth as he used to do.
 He nodded at her cues but retained nothing.
 I followed along so I could explain the procedure to the staff at Primrose.
 Ha ha.
 I learned that oral hygiene wasn’t very practical for people like my dad who often couldn’t do more than brush their teeth, if that.
 I couldn’t reasonably expect staff to help him floss, or floss for him and make sure he inserted the small brushes into all of those spaces around his dozen posts.
 They didn’t have the time.
 Even if they did, trying to negotiate inside and around the mouths of dementia patients could cause bigger problems than inflamed gums.
 Oral care would have to slide.
 The best thing I could do was bring him to the dentist more often.

 Of course arranging appointments through the VA could be more painful than an ultrasonic scaler.
 The dentist suggested I make a six-month appointment for my dad that day because the clinic filled quickly.
 The person at the front desk told me they only booked appointments three months out.
 So I’d have to call back in three months.
 By that time, I was sure, all of the appointments would be filled.
 For my dad’s post work at San Francisco, the dentist would have to send a referral by mail or phone to the oral surgery center down there.
 They’d look over the referral and get in contact with me.
-In the meantime, I should buy a package of plastic-handled proxy brushes that my dad would never use.

 I was happy that my dad had gotten checked out and was healthy.
 And what a gift: the VA paid for everything.
 I bought my dad a U.S. Marine Corps cap on the way out.
 They often had tables on the sidewalk outside the clinic where veterans offered coffee and donuts for donations, and sold various military gear.
 They were always friendly and supportive.
 Most had served in Vietnam and Iraq.
 They usually raised a deferential eyebrow when they found out my dad had served in the Korean war.
 I’d heard him tell a few staff that day that he’d been a Marine and was proud of it.
 He liked the cap and immediately put it on.
 I was hoping he’d wear it rather than his stinky Maui hat.